kpete2017/Mod2_Project/README.md

 3) `bundle install` the gems required to load this app

-4) `bundle exec Figaro` which creates an application.yml where you insert your tatedive api key
+4) `bundle exec Figaro install` which creates an application.yml where you insert your tatsedive api key

 5) `rails db:create` to create the database